 6. No exit or termination clause

 Sweat equity agreements should include proper exit/termination clauses.
-Termination grounds should consist of failure to meet performance criteria or breaching company policies, for example.
+Termination grounds should consist of failure to meet performance criteria or breaching company policies.

 Make the exit process smooth for the employee who is also a shareholder in your company.
 Furthermore, it is anticipated that non-vested shares would lapse upon termination.

 It is not easy to draft a sweat equity agreement due to the many factors to consider.
 The process is best handled by the experts.
-At trica equity, we have drafted sweat equity agreements for budding businesses to acquire the right talent.
+We have drafted sweat equity agreements for budding businesses to acquire the right talent at trica equity.
 Should you need assistance, our team is always ready to help.

 Get started by scheduling a demo today!